ben-willmore/PortMaster-New/ports/sevenkingdoms/sevenkingdoms/BUILDING.md

 Go to the Github Actions tab and choose `Build <portname>`

-When complete, the new files will be committed to your fork, and a .zip file of the port will be available under Release.
+When complete, the new files will be committed to your fork, and a .zip file of the port will be available under Releases.

 ### On a machine with docker
-To build this port:

 ```
 cd <portfolder>
 cp -r src build